oven-sh/bun/docs/templates.md

 ## `bun init`

-Scaffold an empty project with `bun init`.
-It's an interactive tool.
+Scaffold an empty project with the interactive `bun init` command.

 ```bash
 $ bun init